sungnga/instagram-clone-app/README.md

   - In the ProfileNameSection component:
     - Write a piece of state called showUnfollowDialog and initialize it to false
     - In the Following button element, add an onClick event handler that executes the setUnfollowDialog() to set the showUnfollowDialog state to true
-    - Then at the bottom of the return section, write a condition that if showUnfollowDialog is true, render the `<UnfollowDialog />` component and pass down the onClose and user props.
+    - Then at the bottom of the return section, write a conditional that only if showUnfollowDialog is true, then render the `<UnfollowDialog />` component and pass down the onClose and user props.
 The onClose is a callback function that simply executes the setUnfollowDialog() to set the showUnfollowDialog state to false
   - Write an UnfollowDialog component that displays an unfollow dialog box
   - In the UnfollowDialog component:
     - Accept the onClose and user props from the ProfileNameSection parent component